cloud-on-prem/goose/ui/vscode-extension/README.md

 * Interactive chat UI similar to Cursor.so
 * Access to Goose's AI capabilities directly within VSCode
 * Support for coding assistance, explanations, and more
+* Code referencing with visual chips in the chat UI
+* Context-aware assistance based on your workspace
+* Quick actions for common coding tasks
+* Code action suggestions for diagnostics and selection

 ## Requirements